thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 tags: [ Conway's Law ]
 ---

-Over time, different paraphrased versions of **Conway's Law** got in use into addition to the original one.
-This is an attempt to give an overview of the ones I have found when recently going over Conway's Law literature.
+Over time, different people have paraphrased **Conway's Law** in different ways.
+This is an overview of the variations I found when recently going over Conway's Law literature.

 ---